xhtai/heisenbrgr/README.md

 `Step1a_cleanData.R` does the above, producing `feedback`, `users`, `items` that can be used in Step 2.
 If we have raw, timestamped scrapes of profiles and item listings, we continue with the following processing.

-Raw, timestamped scrapes of profiles:
+### Step 1b: Clean raw, timestamped scrapes of profiles and item listings

+Raw, timestamped scrapes of profiles: this should conatain columns `marketplace`, `date`, `id`, `profile`, which can be matched to the `users` data using `marketplace` and `id`. `Profile` column should contain profile descriptions and PGP keys, if any.

+-   First remove rows with missing information, or duplicated rows
--   first match to users by paste0(marketplace, ID) and remove any non-matches
+-   Match to users by marketplace and ID, and remove any non-matches
--   remove those with both profile information and PGP missing (we want either)
--   columns: "date", "id", "profile", "PGP"
--   extract PGP key for non-alphabay entries
+-   Extract PGP keys
--   remove duplicates
+-   Remove duplicates and those that clearly have no information, e.g. "\\n-----\\n", "-----"
-    -   make sure that at one date there is a single entry – cat the profiles (for alphabay check that PGP keys are the same)
+-   make sure that at one date there is a single entry – cat the profiles (for alphabay check that PGP keys are the same) --- check: I don't think this was done

+Raw, timestamped scrapes of item listings: this should conatain columns `marketplace`, `date`, `seller_id`, `title`, `listing_description`, which can be matched to the `items` data using `marketplace`, `seller_id` and `title`. `listing_description` column should contain item listing descriptions and PGP keys, if any.
+The processing is analogous to the profile scrapes.

+-   First remove rows with missing information, or duplicated rows -- Match to items by marketplace, ID and description, and remove any non-matches
+-   Extract PGP keys
--   remove those that clearly have no information, e.g. "\\n-----\\n", "-----"
+-   Remove duplicates and those that clearly have no information, e.g. "\\n-----\\n", "-----"

-Raw, timestamped scrapes of item listings:

--   first match to items by paste0(marketplace, ID, title) and remove any non-matches
--   remove those that are unmatched, or with missing information in all of the fields that we are interested in
--   remove duplicates
-    -   make sure that at one date there is a single entry -- cat the descriptions
--   special processing
-    -   SR2: "Overall Average ... description" -- remove these.
-    -   Agora: gets this BTC sequence -- remove this
+`Step1b_cleanParsedData.R` does the above, producing `profileClean`, `descriptionClean`, `PGPclean` that can be used in Step 2.
+Note that additional pre-processing may be desirable, for example there is filler text in some descriptions (e.g. in SR2: "Overall Average ... description"), and it would be beneficial to remove these.

 ### Step 2: Generating account level information